 - Big Red Button: In the prequel, the Doctor has his finger on one.
 When he takes it off, the ship will explode.

 - "Blind Idiot" Translation: Turns out that "weak" and "strong" are simply poor translations of "male" and "female" because females are more capable of flying the ship.

 - Batman Can Breathe in Space: In the opening scene, the Doctor seems to have no trouble breathing (and talking) while falling through space towards Earth.
 Its been previously established that Time Lords possess a respiratory bypass that allows them to go long periods without breathing, and likewise are able to survive exposure to hard vacuum much longer.
 It counts as an especially powerful Continuity Nod, since the most significant instant of the Doctor using that bit of Bizarre Alien Biology was on Androzani Minor.
-The entire scene delves in Space Does Not Work That Way with much glee.
+The entire scene delves in Artistic Licence - Space with much glee.